ezhang1218/ezhang1218.github.io/_pages/books.md

 author_profile: true
 ---

-Here are some of my favorite reads.
+Here are some of my favorite reads :)

 - *Outlive: The Science and Art of Longevity* — Peter Attia
 - *Grit: The Power of Passion and Perseverance* — Angela Duckworth